 Staff Management

-Efficient staff scheduling allows better task allocation and ensures optimal staff-to-patient ratios.
-This helps hospitals manage workloads and provide better care to patients.
+Efficient staff scheduling thus allows for better task allocation and optimum staff-to-patient ratios.
+This helps manage the workload of hospitals and in turn provides better care for the patients.

 Mobile App Integration